Do the lease company make mistakes?

 Another thing that seems to cause disputes is not getting things in writing.
 We have heard of people calling the lease company and asking whoever answers the phone for an opinion.
 Everybody has an opinion, that doesn't mean it's correct.
 Complaining that you talked to Polly, and Polly said you wouldn't get charged doesn't carry much weight, especially if Polly's advice was less than stellar.
 Always try to back up phone calls with an email and if possible photos and videos.

 Lease companies can make mistakes.
-But generally they are very good, and they certainly aren't out to get you
+But generally they are very good, and they certainly aren't out to get you.

-Written by .
+Written by Danny Argent.
 Last updated 16/06/2022 15:51